There is a new HPL OverDrive website for e-books, e-audiobooks, and e-videos. Read more below!

 Can you check out the e-book for me and put it on my device?
 Is there a computer at the library I can use to do this?

-Library staff members can work with you and provide guides, cheat sheets, and videos that will be helpful in checking out e-books to your own device.
+Library staff members can help in checking out e-books to your own device.